Doxorubicin is a chemotherapy drug and is a treatment for many different types of cancer.

 You might have doxorubicin in combination with other chemotherapy drugs.

 How you have doxorubicin

-You have doxorubicin into your bloodstream.
+You usually have doxorubicin into your bloodstream (intravenously).

-Drugs into your bloodstream
+Into your bloodstream

 Into the bladder